TrisPatt/heritage-housing-predictive-analytics/README.md

 * As a user, I want to review the project hypotheses and their validations, so that I can assess what the project aimed to achieve and evaluate its success.
 * As a user, I want to explore visualizations of how house attributes affect sale price, so that I can make data-driven decisions about property improvements *(Business Requirement 1)*.
 * As a user, I want to input house attributes into the dashboard and receive sale price predictions, so that I can evaluate potential future investments in Ames, Iowa *(business Requirement 2)*.
-* As a user, I want to see the value of my each of my 4 inherited houses in Ames, Iowa and the total for all *(business Requirement 2)*.
+* As a user, I want to see the value of each of my 4 inherited houses in Ames, Iowa and the total value for all *(business Requirement 2)*.
 * As a user, I want the dashboard to provide an overview of the model performance and see statistics related to the model *(business Requirement 2)*.
 ---